 According to the 2017 Distance Education Report from the California Community Colleges Chancellor’s Office (CCCCO), between 2005 and 2015 the number of students taking one or more distance education (DE) courses grew from 11% to 28%.
 While this data includes all forms of DE courses (telecourses, correspondence courses, etc.), asynchronous online courses comprised 96% of all DE course offerings in 2016-17.
 Without the barriers of time and place that face-to-face courses pose, the system’s growth in online courses expanded college access to students who had been otherwise left out of the traditional higher education model.
 By 2017, the demographic of a student most likely to take a distance education course was female, 20-24 years old, and Latina.

 Online courses provide students with the flexibility to achieve their academic goals while meeting their day-to-day responsibilities such as work and childcare, and when courses are conducted asynchronously, they support students who may not have the privilege to predict their schedule week-to-week or have reliable transportation to campus.
-And while the CCCCO’s 2017 Distance Education Report revealed a rapid growth in students taking an online course, the United States Department of Education (2020) echoes this upward trend:
+The CCCCO’s 2017 Distance Education Report revealed a rapid growth in students taking an online course and the United States Department of Education (2020) echoes this upward trend:

 We expect the current trends of distance education programs capturing an increasing share of students to continue, and perhaps to accelerate as institutions and accreditors become more experienced in establishing or evaluating these programs.